UX Trends

 Auto-Playing Videos

-You ever visit a website to read an article and all of a sudden a video at the top or in the sidebar starts automatically playing?
-And, if you have your volume up, you may also be startled by the loud audio.
+Do you ever visit a website to read an article and all of a sudden, a video at the top or in the sidebar starts automatically playing?
+If you have your volume up, you may also be startled by the loud audio.
 Yeah, that needs to end.
-We realize there are browser settings to prevent videos from automatically playing but users shouldn’t have to do that.
+We realize there are browser settings to prevent videos from automatically playing, but users shouldn’t have to do that.
 Videos should only play when the user chooses to play them.

-In addition, we’re seeing a trend where these auto-playing videos often have very little to do with the actual article content.
-So now the site is not only interrupting the user from reading their content, they are doing so with a video that isn’t even related to the article content.
+In addition, we’re seeing a trend where these auto-playing videos often have little to do with the actual article content.
+So now the site is not only interrupting the user from reading their content, they are doing so with a video that isn’t even related to the article.

-For example, in this Fox Business article, the video portion at the top automatically starts playing an ad (unless your browser preferences are set to prevent it) and the article headline reads “‘World’s most expensive’ ugly Christmas sweater selling for nearly $40K” but the video is about “US inflation”.
+For example, in this Fox Business article, the video portion at the top automatically starts playing an ad (unless your browser preferences are set to prevent it).
+The article headline reads “‘World’s most expensive’ ugly Christmas sweater selling for nearly $40K” but the video is about “US inflation”.

 This needs to end.